SolaceDev/pubsubplus-aws-ha-quickstart/README.md

 | Quick Start S3 bucket region (QSS3BucketRegion) | us-east-1 | The AWS Region where the Quick Start S3 bucket (QSS3BucketName) is hosted.
 When using your own bucket, you must specify this value. |
 | Quick Start S3 Key Prefix (QSS3KeyPrefix) | pubsubplus-aws-ha-quickstart/latest/ | Specifies the S3 folder for your copy of Quick Start assets.
 Change this parameter if you decide to customize or extend the Quick Start for your own use. |

-### Launch option 2: Parameters for deploying into an existing VPC
+### Launch option 2: Parameters for deploying into an existing VPC with publicly accessible broker services.

 If you are deploying into an existing VPC, most of the parameters are the same as for the new VPC option with the following additions: